Podcast Episode 13: Stuart Whiting on How Supply Chain Logistics Can Be Your Differentiator

 Data is the bloodstream of your supply chain, and the health of that data is fundamental to achieving agility, resilience, and reliability.

-Stuart Whiting, Senior Vice President of Logistics and Planning at Schneider Electric, discusses how logistics can be a key differentiator in your agile supply chain in this episode of The Patient-Driven Supply Network podcast.
+Stuart Whiting, Senior Vice President of Logistics and Planning at Schneider Electric, discusses how logistics can be a key differentiator in your agile supply chain in this episode of The Agile Supply Chain Podcast.

 Roddy Martin: Stuart, welcome to participating in the TraceLink thought leadership network.
 It's an absolute privilege to have you here.
 Firstly, because of our long history together.
 Secondly, because logistics in the end‑to‑end supply chain has always been the cornerstone.

 I almost think in the end‑to‑end, demand‑driven value network, it's like the poor cousin a little bit.
 I'm sure that you're going to tell us a few stories about how the pandemic and the play out of events on the pandemic has actually impacted supply chain.